Sahibjeetpalsingh/RubiksCube-Solver-Java/README.md

 ## The 40 Test Cases

-### For Everyone

-How do you know the solver is actually correct?
-Saying it finds a short move sequence is not enough — you also need to verify that applying that sequence to the scrambled cube actually produces a solved cube.
-For every single test case.
+A solver is only trustworthy if you can verify it.
+Finding a short move sequence is not enough — you also need to confirm that applying that sequence to the scrambled cube actually produces a solved state.
+For every case.
+Without exception.

-The project includes 40 different scrambles covering the full range: easy scrambles, nearly impossible scrambles, scrambles specifically designed to stress-test unusual situations in the algorithm, and scrambles that are just barely different from solved.
-Every solution was verified by applying it to the scramble and checking that the result matched a fully solved state.
+The project includes 40 scramble files covering the full range of difficulty: simple scrambles, deeply scrambled states near the theoretical 20-move maximum, scrambles designed to exercise specific corner cases in the two-phase search, and states that are just a few moves away from solved.
+Every solution was verified by applying it back to the scramble and checking that the result matched a fully solved cube.

-### For Engineers

-Each test file is a 9-row 12-column color grid using characters W, R, G, Y, O, B for the six faces.
-The `buildColorMap()` function in `Solver.java` reads the center facelet of each face to construct a dynamic character-to-face mapping, making the test files format-agnostic.

-Verification is deterministic: a correct solution applied to its scramble must produce the canonical solved facelet string `UUUUUUUUU RRRRRRRRR FFFFFFFFF DDDDDDDDD LLLLLLLLL BBBBBBBBB`.
-Any deviation is a definitive bug signal in either the move application logic or the facelet-to-cubie conversion.
+That verification step is unambiguous.
+A correct solution produces one specific string.
+Any deviation means something is wrong — in the move application logic, in the representation conversion, or in the search itself.
+Forty files, forty confirmations.

 <br>

 ---

-## What Building This Actually Taught
+## What This Project Actually Demonstrates

-Four things became clear that go well beyond solving a puzzle.

-**Precomputation is underrated.** The solver finds solutions in milliseconds, but the reason it can do that is because it spent time at startup building lookup tables that encode millions of precomputed distances.
-Without those tables the same search would take hours.
-The insight is that slow preparation and fast queries are often a better tradeoff than trying to do everything at query time.
-This is the same principle behind database indexes, DNS caches and compiled regular expressions.

-**Representation is half the algorithm.** The same physical cube can be described as a color grid, as physical piece positions, or as abstract integer coordinates.
-The algorithm only works efficiently in the third representation.
-None of the mathematical elegance of the two-phase search would be usable if the cube was stuck in the first representation.
-The translation layers are not boilerplate — they are load-bearing.
+Solving a Rubik's Cube is the surface.
+Underneath it, this project is about four things that show up in real engineering constantly.

+**The right representation changes what is possible.** The same cube, described three different ways, enables three completely different operations: color input, move simulation and mathematical search.
+None of those representations is universally correct — each is right for its specific purpose.
+Knowing which representation to use for which job, and building the translations between them correctly, is a fundamental software design skill.

+**Precomputation is a legitimate strategy.** The solver is fast at query time because it spent time upfront building lookup tables.
+That is not a workaround — it is a deliberate architectural choice.
+The same principle underlies database indexes, compiled code and DNS caches.
+Front-loading work that gets reused many times is often the right tradeoff.

-**Clean separation lets things change.** The Java backend is a pure REST API.
-The 3D view was rebuilt from scratch replacing an earlier canvas-based approach with Three.js, and not a single line of Java changed.
-When the algorithm is isolated from the interface, the interface can evolve freely.
-Architecture decisions made early determine how expensive later changes are.
+**Separation between logic and interface pays off immediately.** The Java backend is a REST API with no opinions about what displays the result.
+When the 3D view was rebuilt from a canvas-based approach to Three.js, not a single line of Java changed.
+Clean separation means the interface can evolve freely without touching the algorithm.
+That is not an accident — it was a constraint imposed at the start.

-**Solved before does not mean trivial to build.** Kociemba's algorithm is a known solution to a known problem.
-There are implementations of it in multiple languages.
-But implementing it from scratch reveals how much engineering is packed into a two-sentence description.
-The pruning tables, the coordinate transformations, the two-phase orchestration, the representation conversions, the animation trace, the input parsing — each piece required real design and real debugging.
-The fact that something has been done before is not a guide to how hard it is to do.
+**Known solutions are not trivial solutions.** Kociemba's algorithm is documented.
+Implementations exist in other languages.
+None of that made this easier to build from scratch.
+The pruning tables, the coordinate system, the two-phase orchestration, the representation layers, the animation trace — each piece required real design and real debugging.
+The existence of prior art describes what to build, not how hard it is to build it.

 <br>